 The due diligence requires a minimum package of documents:

-- passports, marriage and birth certificates
+- Passports, marriage and birth certificates

-- criminal record certificates for all adult family members
+- Criminal record certificates for all adult family members

-- bank account statement or other proof of investment capacity
+- Bank account statement or other proof of investment capacity